Akimon85/msds434-project/README.md

-# Northwestern MSDS434 - Akira Noda
+# Northwestern MSDS434 - Analytics Application Engineering - Term Project
-# Analytics Application Engineering- Term Project - June 2022
+# Akira Noda - Spring 2022

 This project was created to demonstrate proficiency with creating and deploying machine learning applications in the cloud.
 The program was written primarily in python and does the following: